nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Adding a student: `add student`

-Adds a student to a selected group.
+Use this command to add a new student to a selected group.

 **Command Format:**